batuhanguler/Deep-BSDE-Solver/README.md

 # Deep BSDE Solver

-This project is part of my master thesis at Imperial College, under the supervision of Panos Parpas.
-We propose a deep learning approache to solve partial differential equations.
-The
+This project is part of my master thesis at Imperial College of London.
+We propose a deep learning approach to solve high-dimensional partial differential equations.
+The solver is tested on the Black-Scholes Barenblatt equation in 100 dimensions.

 ## Usage